lwasser/clean-hugo/exampleSite/content/blog/2025-12-23-adding-images-to-your-content.md

 image:
   src: "images/my-featured-image.jpg"
   alt: "Description of the image for accessibility"
-  source: "Photo by Jane Doe on Unsplash"  # optional
+  credit: "Photo by Jane Doe on Unsplash"  # optional
 ---
 ```

 {{< admonition type="note" >}}
 Both `src` and `alt` are required for accessibility and SEO optimization.
-The `source` field is optional and displays as a photo credit on the blog post header.
+The `credit` field is optional and displays as a photo credit on the blog post header.
 {{< /admonition >}}

 ### Featured Image Fields